sutoiku/puffin/docs/Cloudless.md

 ## Benefits

 - Easy onboarding without any cloud credentials
+- Out-of-the-box integration of all required components and services
 - Fully automated provisioning and maintenance
 - Lower risk of service disruption due to incorrect configuration